Who are the Palestinian prisoners released in exchange for Israeli hostages? - WTOP News

 Zakaria Zubeidi is a prominent former militant leader and theater director whose dramatic jailbreak in 2021 thrilled Palestinians across the Middle East and stunned the Israeli security establishment.

-Zubeidi once led the Al-Aqsa Martyrs’ Brigade.
-After the second intifada in 2006, he co-founded a theater in his hometown of Jenin refugee camp, a hotbed of Palestinian militancy, to promote what he described as cultural resistance to Israel.
-Even today, the Freedom Theater puts on everything from Shakespeare to stand-up comedy to plays written by residents.
+Zubeidi was a senior militant in the Al-Aqsa Martyrs’ Brigade in the urban Jenin refugee camp in the West Bank.
+After the second intifada in 2006, he co-founded a theater in Jenin to promote what he described as cultural resistance to Israel.
+The Freedom Theater has put on everything from Shakespeare to stand-up comedy to plays written by residents.

-In 2019, after Zubeidi had already served years in prison for attacks in the early 2000s, Israel arrested him again over his alleged involvement in shooting attacks that targeted buses of Israeli settlers but caused no injuries.
+In 2019, after Zubeidi had already served years in prison for attacks in the early 2000s, Israel arrested him again, accusing him of being involved in shooting attacks that targeted buses of Israeli settlers but caused no injuries.

-Zubeidi, who was released Thursday into the West Bank, had been awaiting trial in prison.
+Zubeidi had been awaiting trial in prison before he was released on Jan.
+30 into the West Bank.
 He denies the charges, saying that he gave up militancy to focus on his political activism after the intifada.

-In 2021, he and five other prisoners tunneled out of a maximum-security prison in northern Israel, an escape that helped solidify Zubeidi’s image among Palestinians as a folk hero.
+In 2021, he and five other prisoners tunneled out of a maximum-security prison in northern Israel.
 All six were recaptured days later.

 Mohammed Abu Warda